restify/node-restify/docs/api/plugins.md

   * `res` {Object} the response obj
   * `route` {Object} the route obj that serviced the request

+The module includes the following plugins to be used with restify's `pre` event:
+* `inflightRequestThrottle(options)` - limits the max number of inflight requests
+  * `options.limit` {Number} the maximum number of simultaneous connections the server will handle before returning an error
+  * `opts.resp` {Error} An error that will be passed to `res.send` when the limit is reached.
+  * `opts.resp.statusCode` {Number} The status code to return when the limit is reached.
+  * `opts.server.inflightReuqests` {Function} Should return the number of active connections to the server

 ## Accept Parser

 Parses out the `Accept` header, and ensures that the server can respond to what